savonet/blog/_posts/2023-02-08-fosdem-2023-takeaway.md

 title: FOSDEM 2023 Takeaway
 ---

 We had a great time at FOSDEM!
-It was really nice to get to meet and hang with all the people from the community, both coders, hacktivists and fellow radio people!
+It was really nice to get to meet and hang with all the people from the community, coders, hacktivists and fellow radio people!

 You can watch our talk here: